-THROUGH THEIR employer, many people have disability insurance, which provides them with income if they can’t work.
+THROUGH THEIR JOB, many people have disability insurance, which provides them with income if they can’t work.
 The term “disability” might suggest some sort of injury, but the vast majority of long-term work absences result from illnesses, such as heart disease or cancer.
 Don’t have disability coverage through your employer?
 You might want to buy a policy on your own.

 Think of it as protection for your human capital’s income-earning ability.
 Disability insurance can be especially important for those who are single.
 While someone who is married can rely on the other spouse to keep bringing in a paycheck, you won’t have that safety net if you’re on your own.

 Individual disability policies have elimination periods, such as 90 or 180 days, which is the time you have to wait for benefits to begin once you meet the policy’s definition of being disabled.
 The longer the elimination period, the lower your premium will be.
 You can also hold down premiums by limiting the number of years that benefits are potentially paid and by reducing the monthly benefit amount.

 If you buy disability insurance on your own, you’ll have to pay the premiums out of your post-tax income.
 But that has an upside: Any benefits paid will be tax-free.
 What if you have disability coverage through your employer?
 You or your employer likely paid the premiums out of pretax income, so any disability benefits you receive will be taxable.